-The most important step in seeking any compensation you may be entitled to is to contact an experienced dog bite lawyer as soon as possible.
 To pursue compensation, you may often need a lawyer who knows the laws concerning dog bites.
+The most crucial step in seeking any compensation you may be entitled to is to contact an experienced dog bite lawyer as soon as possible.
 By speaking with an attorney, you may better understand your options for seeking compensation from the dog’s owner or the owner’s insurer.
 Finally, an attorney may handle your claim for compensation for you.

-After you have hired an attorney, your attorney may conduct a thorough investigation of the incident.
-During this investigation, the lawyer may gather any available evidence to show the dog owner’s liability.
-This evidence includes any possible negligence of the dog owner such as failing to keep the dog leashed or otherwise properly restrained.
+After you have hired an attorney, your attorney may thoroughly investigate the incident.
+The lawyer may gather evidence to show the dog owner’s liability during this investigation.
+This evidence includes any possible negligence of the dog owner, such as failing to keep the dog leashed or adequately restrained.
 Your lawyer may also interview witnesses to the dog bite.
-Finally, your lawyer may investigate the local and state laws where you were bitten to determine whether the dog’s owner violated any leash laws or other relevant statutes or ordinances.
+Finally, your lawyer may investigate the local and state laws where you were bitten to determine whether the dog’s owner violated leash laws or other relevant statutes or ordinances.

 However, your attorney may be unable to reach a satisfactory settlement.
 If so, your attorney may then take your case to trial.
 Here, your lawyer may present evidence showing the dog owner’s negligence or liability for your injuries and damages from the dog bite.

 If you successfully prove liability, you may be entitled to compensation.
 Compensation for dog bite victims is typically calculated by adding any economic damages together with any non-economic damages, including:

 Medical Expenses: These expenses include any medical costs you incurred due to the dog bite, including ambulance fees, diagnosis, and examination costs, and any necessary treatment such as surgery, medication, or therapy.

 Lost Wages: You may be able to seek compensation for any loss of income resulting from any inability to work as you recover from injuries suffered from the dog bite.